-Active Transportation (e.g., pedestrian and bicycle improvements) Public Transportation Parking Facility Management Information Signs Signage to notify travelers of the remaining number of unoccupied parking spaces at a public (e.g., park-and-ride) or private parking lot, guiding them to available parking.
-Decreased total travel delay and miles wasted driving around to find a parking spot Improves convenience of transit if used at park-and-ride lots.
-Low (Simple parking management systems can be as inexpensive as \$20,000, whereas more sophisticated management programs can cost more than \$250,000 to purchase and implement) Short-term: 1 to 3 years Transit strategies (Parkand-ride) Operations and Management • DRCOG
+Parking Facility Management Information Signs Signage to notify travelers of the remaining number of unoccupied parking spaces at a public (e.g., park-and-ride) or private parking lot, guiding them to available parking.
+Decrease travel delay and travel miles Improve convenience of transit; if used at park-and-ride lots \$ Simple parking management can cost as low as \$20,000, whereas more sophisticated programs can exceed \$250,000 (cost and implementation).
+Short-Term: 1 to 5 Years TransitOperations and Management • DRCOG